 Town-Wide Water Meter Replacement

 This work includes replacing existing water meters for all customers.
-This work began in Fall 2016 and will continue through Summer 2017.
-The contractor replacing the meters is East National Water.
-The Town and East National Water are sending notices to customers with instructions how to set up appointments.
-The installation process typically takes 15 to 20 minutes to complete, during which time water service will temporarily be interrupted.
-The contractor will need to access the meter (typically located in the basement) and outside meter reading device.
-If a meter is not replaced by the read time for the next billing cycle (anticipated in mid-September) and requires a manual reading, the customer will be charged an additional $25 water meter reading fee for each manual reading.
+This work began in late 2016.
+There are approximately 90 meters remaining that have not yet been replaced.
+If you are one of these customers, please contact the Southwick DPW to set-up an appointment.
+The installation process typically takes 15 to 20 minutes to complete during which time water service will temporarily be interrupted.
+The installer will need to access the meter (typically located in the basement) and outside meter reading device.
+If a meter is not replaced by the read time for the next billing cycle and requires a manual reading, the customer will be charged an additional water meter reading fee for each manual reading.

 School Sewer Project

 This project includes constructing a new pump station on the school campus and piping through the Fernwood Park neighborhood to discharge flow at the Feeding Hills Road/Rail Trail crossing.
-The estimated project cost is $1.4m.
-JL Raymaaker & Sons Construction is close to completing construction of the new sewer mains along the road.
-In the Fall of 2017, construction of the pump station in the Powder Mill School parking lot will commence.
+The total project cost is approximately $1.6m.
+JL Raymaaker & Sons Construction is finished completing construction of the new sewer mains and pump station.
+During the Summer of 2018, service laterals will be extended to hook up each school building to the municipal sewer system.

 Veteran Street Infrastructure Improvements

 Thanks to a grant from the Community Development Block Grant (CDBG) program, new drainage and water main will be constructed on Veteran Street, and the road will be widened and re-paved.
-The estimated project cost is $450,000.
-This project is being advertised for bidding and construction is estimated to start in late 2017 or early 2018.
+Caracas Construction of Ludlow, MA construct the improvements which will be complete in the Summer of 2018.
+The construction cost is $327,000.

 Shurtleff Brook Bridge Replacement on North Loomis Street